 Therefore, I searched and tried many vegetables until I discovered salads were not terrible, especially if seasoned with some proteins.
 In particular, I loved kale salad with some black pepper and balsamic vinegar.
 It was an exceptional side dish for my meat-based diet.

 Here is a three-step process that made me lose weight without a sweat (or almost).

 The choice of planning my meals comes from simple pattern analysis.

 First, I do not have time to cook lunch because I have a one-hour break.
 Second, I cannot cook my favorite dishes because there is always something I missed while shopping.
 And third, deciding what to eat each day does not allow me to balance healthy and unhealthy food, which makes me feel horrible.

-For these three reasons, I plan ahead my meals to buy anything I need and keep track of everything I consume.
+For these three reasons, I plan my meals to buy anything I need and keep track of everything I consume.
 Also, I can analyze if there are enough vegetables and not too many carbs.

 In the beginning, planning was challenging because I soon ran out of ideas.
 So I discovered how undiversified my diet was since I was eating the same things every two or three days.

 This made me indifferent to food and taste, which became only a surviving necessity instead of an enjoyable activity.
 Furthermore, I developed a habit of rushing any meal, thinking I was too busy to enjoy eating.

 Besides helping with the shopping list, meal planning made me rediscover how enjoyable eating should be.
 Moreover, since I was eating healthier, I could plan some weekly prizes, from pizza to sushi to hamburgers.
 I split those meals into two categories: